-The Schedule of Contributions is presented to show the responsibility of the employer in meeting the actuarial requirements to maintain the System on a sound of financial basis.
+The Schedule of the Authority's Pension Contributions is presented to show the responsibility of the employer in meeting the actuarial requirements to maintain the System on a sound financial basis.

-The Schedule of the Proportionate Share of the Net Pension Liability and Schedule of Contributions are schedules that are required in implementing GASB Statement No. 68.
-The Schedule of the Proportionate Share of the Net Pension Liability represents in actuarial terms, the accrued liability less the market value of assets.
-The Schedule of Contributions is a comparison of the Authority's contribution to the actuality determined contributions.
+The Schedule of the Authority's Proportionate Share of Net Pension Liability and Schedule of the Authority's Pension Contributions are schedules that are required in implementing GASB Statement No. 68.
+The Schedule of the Authority's Proportionate Share of Net Pension Liability represents in actuarial terms, the accrued liability less the market value of assets.
+The Schedule of the Authority's Pension Contributions is a comparison of the Authority's contribution to the actuality determined contributions.

-The information presented in the Schedule of Contributions was used in the actuarial valuation for purposes of determining actuarially determined contribution rate.
-Additional information as of the latest actuarial valuation for the OPEB plan follows:
+The information presented in the Schedule of the Authority's Pension Contributions was used in the actuarial valuation for purposes of determining actuarially determined contribution rate.
+Additional information as of the latest actuarial valuation for the pension plan follows: